 Macadamia Nut Butter Fudge – this gets a fudge-like texture when you freeze it.
 It is very decadent!

-Easy Low Histamine Blender Blueberry Muffins – cupcakes are really popular now.
+Low Histamine Blueberry Cassava Flour Muffins – cupcakes are really popular now.
 But they are loaded with sugar.
 Consider these Low Histamine, sugar free muffins instead.

 What to do if you are Eating Low Histamine and you still feel bad with Mast Cell Activation Syndrome and Histamine Intolerance

 If you are eating low histamine and the holidays still make you feel bad, you may have to go beyond eating low Histamine.